In February 2000, Katherine Knight stabbed John Charles Thomas Price to death and cooked his remains — then served them to his two children.

 She then lay down next to the headless, mutilated corpse of Price, took a large number of pills, and passed out.

-Price’s coworkers heeded his warning the next morning and called the police after fearing the worst when he didn’t show up.
-The police arrived to find the gruesome scene, and immediately detained the comatose Katherine Knight, who, once she woke up, claimed to have no memory of the night before.
+Price’s coworkers heeded his warning the next morning and called the police after he didn’t show up for his shift.
+The police arrived to find Katherine Knight’s gruesome crime scene and immediately detained the comatose Knight.
+Once she woke up, she claimed to have no memory of the night before.